-In a May 2014 study conducted by the University of Liverpool, researchers found that obese, low-fiber consumers experienced increased feelings of fullness after 12 weeks of prune consumption.
+In a May 2014 study conducted by the University of Liverpool, researchers found that people with obesity who ate little fiber experienced increased feelings of fullness after 12 weeks of prune consumption.
 Though the study uses prunes instead of prune juice, this information is significant because it shows that weight loss and appetite control is possible with prune products.

 Lose Weight With Vinegar